Erik Miller (baseball): Draft and minor leagues

+San Francisco Giants (2024–2026)

-Miller was initially optioned to Triple–A Sacramento to begin the 2024 season.
-However, following multiple injuries, he was recalled to the Giants' Opening Day roster.
-Miller made 73 appearances for San Francisco during his rookie campaign, compiling a 4-5 record and 3.88 ERA with 87 strikeouts across 67 1/3 innings pitched.
+However, following multiple injuries, Miller was recalled to the Giants' Opening Day roster, and he made his MLB debut on March 28, 2024.
+Miller made 73 appearances for San Francisco during his rookie campaign, compiling a 4–5 record and 3.88 ERA with 87 strikeouts across 67 1/3 innings pitched.

-Miller made 36 appearances for the Giants to begin the 2025 season, logging a 4-1 record and 1.50 ERA with 22 strikeouts over 33 innings of work.
+Miller made 36 appearances for the Giants to begin the 2025 season, logging a 4–1 record and 1.50 ERA with 22 strikeouts over 33 innings of work.
 On July 5, 2025, Miller was placed on the injured list due to a left elbow sprain, which was later specified as a mild UCL sprain.
 He was transferred to the 60-day injured list on August 21.

+On April 16, 2026, Miller recorded his first career save after tossing a scoreless ninth inning against the Cincinnati Reds.

+Boston Red Sox (2026–present)

+On August 3, 2026, the Giants traded Miller and Carlos Gutierrez to the Boston Red Sox in exchange for Marcelo Mayer.